raymondtay/LearningHaskell/src/24_ConcurrentMulticore/README.md

 bug is so common, it has a name : lock order inversion.
 While Haskell does not provide locks, the `MVar` type is prone to the order inversion problem.

+# Choosing the Right Runtime

+The decision of which runtime to use is not completely clear cut.
+While the threaded runtime can use multiple cores, it has a cost: threads and sharing data between them are more expensive than with the nonthreaded runtime.

+Furthermore, the garbage collector used by GHC as of version 6.8.3 is
+single-threaded: it pauses all other threads while it runs and executes on one core.
+This limits the performance improvement we ca hope to see from using multiple cores.
+In many real-world concurrent programs, an individual thread will spend most of its time waiting for a network request or response.
+In these cases, if a single Haskell program serves tens of thousands of concurrent clients, the lower overhead of the nonthreaded runtime maybe helpful. for example, instead of having a single server program use the threaded runtime on four cores, we might see better performance if we design our server so that we can run four copies of it simultaneously and use the nonthreaded runtime.